currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 spectacle(noun) (The circus offered the audience a breathtaking spectacle.) ::: Spektakel, Schauspiel, Show choir(noun) (The choir sings a refrain after every strophe., We rehearse once a week with our choir.) ::: Chor, Gesangverein, Kantorei
 <!--SR:!2000-01-01,1,250!2024-11-15,6,384-->
-highlight(noun) (The last song was the special highlight of the show., The presentation of the award is the highlight of the event., The highlight of our visit to the city was the imposing cathedral., The highlight of my new kitchen is the induction stove.) ::: Highlight, Höhepunkt, Clou to highlight(verb) (The director highlighted the positive trend in his presentation., I highlighted some important passages in my book., The correct range was clearly highlighted on the display., I would like to highlight the growing importance of renewable energies.) ::: hervorheben, markieren, betonen
-Highlight(noun) (Das letzte Lied war das besondere Highlight der Show.) ::: highlight, must-see remains(noun) (The remains of the ancient city are still admired today., Many cultures bury mortal remains.) ::: Überreste, Reste, Ruinen to remain(verb) (Peacekeeping remains our key objective., A judge has to try to remain impartial., He went into the desert and remained there for a week., An amount of 900 euros remains in the bank account., Only one piece of cake remained in the box., He remained at the door for a moment, and then he knocked., The fog remained all morning.) ::: bleiben, verbleiben, übrig bleiben
+to highlight(verb) (The director highlighted the positive trend in his presentation., I highlighted some important passages in my book., The correct range was clearly highlighted on the display., I would like to highlight the growing importance of renewable energies.) ::: hervorheben, markieren, betonen remains(noun) (The remains of the ancient city are still admired today., Many cultures bury mortal remains.) ::: Überreste, Reste, Ruinen to remain(verb) (Peacekeeping remains our key objective., A judge has to try to remain impartial., He went into the desert and remained there for a week., An amount of 900 euros remains in the bank account., Only one piece of cake remained in the box., He remained at the door for a moment, and then he knocked., The fog remained all morning.) ::: bleiben, verbleiben, übrig bleiben
 <!--SR:!2024-11-15,6,383!2000-01-01,1,250-->